-Amiaya show off matching magenta bobs with chic bangs and bright lipstick at Paris Fashion Week.
-The duo's signature hairstyle turns heads and instantly punks up any outfit—even jeans and a white tee couldn't possibly be boring with this look!
+Twin influencer duo Amiaya showed off their matching magenta bobs with chic bangs and bright lipstick at Paris Fashion Week in 2018.
+The duo's signature hairstyle turns heads and instantly punks up any outfit—even jeans and a white tee couldn't possibly be boring with this look.

 Kylie Jenner has never failed to grab our attention.
 Her long, bright magenta strands give off a futuristic vibe.
 And if anyone knows what's trending, it’s likely to be Jenner, whose posts and eponymous brands alike have a massive influence on her equally large following.

 Frances Bean Cobain channels her father, Nirvana frontman Kurt Cobain, with this grungy, dark magenta hue.
 (Her dad often colored his hair pink before his death in the early 90s.)
 Cobain's matching magenta lipstick is the perfect accent for her colorful look.